dvogureckiy99/Guides/windows_os/labs_design_eng.md

 1. The text in the report must be **Width aligned** with **1.25cm first line indent**.

+2. Use **Bold headers** for each part of the work to highlight the parts.

-2. Examination of transient response(-s) must include small conclusion about main quality characteristics:
+3. Examination of transient response(-s) must include small conclusion about main quality characteristics:
 - Time of response [numeric value of time];
 - Time of first reach (first moment when reference value is reached) [numeric value of time];
 - Static error [numeric value of difference between reference and steady state values];